 Breaking fast might spike up to blood sugar levels but not in the ketogenic diet.

-While keto helps in keeping the blood sugar levels down, fasting helps in improving the insulin sensitivity which makes it a win-win combination.
+While keto helps in keeping the blood sugar levels down, fasting helps in improving insulin sensitivity which makes it a win-win combination.

 Say goodbye to the cravings, tiredness, and mood fluctuations that make high-carb fasting so difficult.